Park Geun-hye: Arrest, detention, pardon and post-presidency (2017–present)

-Trial

 Prosecutors sought a 30-year prison term for Park, along with a fine of ₩188.5 billion (US$110,579,397).
 On 6 April 2018, a three-judge panel of the Central District Court in Seoul sentenced Park to 24 years in prison and a fine of ₩18 billion (US$16,798,683), finding her guilty of 16 out of 18 charges brought before her.

-In June 2018, three former NIS directors (Lee Byung-kee, Lee Byung-ho, and Nam Jae-joon) who served in the Park administration were found guilty of bribing, related to the 2016 Park Geun-hye scandals.
+In June 2018, three former NIS directors (Lee Byung-kee, Lee Byung-ho, and Nam Jae-joon) who served in the Park administration were found guilty of bribery, related to the 2016 Park Geun-hye scandals.
 They illegally transferred money from the NIS budget to Park's presidential office.
 This illegally obtained money was used by Park and her associates for private use and to pay bribes.
 On 24 August 2018, Park's sentence was increased to 25 years in prison.

-Retrial and reduced sentence

 In July 2020, an appellate court reduced Park's prison sentence to 20 years after a retrial, taking into account that she "received little personal benefit" from her offences, and Park was also cleared of charges of alleged extortion from conglomerates paying donations to foundations of Choi Soon-sil.
 In January 2021, South Korea's top court upheld the 20-year prison sentence, bringing an end to the legal process.

-Pardon and release from prison

 On 24 December 2021, it was announced that Park would receive a pardon from South Korean President Moon Jae-in.
-In his pardon, President Moon cited Park's deteriorating health and the needs to “overcome unfortunate past history and promote national unity” as reasons for the pardon.
+In his pardon, President Moon cited Park's deteriorating health and the needs to "overcome unfortunate past history and promote national unity" as reasons for the pardon.
 On 31 December, she was released from prison, returning home three months later on 24 March 2022.
+New President Yoon Suk-yeol invited Park to his inauguration ceremony on 10 May 2022.